 This statement clarifies the ethical behavior of all parties involved in the act of publishing an article in our journals, including the authors, the editors, the peer-reviewers, and the publisher, namely Universitas Ahmad Dahlan.
 In general, the publication ethics of the Jurnal Riset dan Kajian Pendidikan Fisika (JRKPF) refers to the Committee on Publication Ethics (COPE) about Best Practice Guidelines for Journal Editor.

 Section A: Publication and authorship

-- The factors that are taken into account in review are relevance, soundness, significance, originality, readability and language.
+- The factors that are taken into account in the review are relevance, soundness, significance, originality, readability, and language.

 - The possible decisions include acceptance, acceptance with revisions, or rejection.

 - If authors are encouraged to revise and resubmit a submission, there is no guarantee that the revised submission will be accepted.

 - The paper acceptance is constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.

 - No research can be included in more than one publication.

 - Authors must certify that their manuscripts are their original work.

 - Authors must certify that the manuscript has not previously been published elsewhere.